Nidhogger/CriptografyAPP/README.md

 # VigenereCipher

-VigenereCipher requer uma querry com text (a string de texto a ser criptografada ou descriptografada, qualquer coisa além de letras será removida), direção (isso deve ser igual à left ou à right) e key (deve ser uma string de texto, que funciona como senha).
+VigenereCipher requer uma querry com text (a string de texto a ser criptografada ou descriptografada, qualquer coisa além de letras será removida), direction (isso deve ser igual à left ou à right) e key (deve ser uma string de texto, que funciona como senha).

  VigenereCipher require a querry with text(the text string to be Encrypted or Decrypted, anything besides letters will be removed), direction(this must be equal either to left or right) and key(must be a text String, that functions as password) parameters

 # AutokeyCipher

 AutokeyCipher requer uma querry com text (a string de texto a ser criptografada ou descriptografada, qualquer coisa além de letras será removida), type (se a operação for uma Encrypt ou Decrypt) e key (caso as operações solicitadas sejam uma descriptografia de uma key é necessário, que deve ser uma palavra, Uma key pode ser fornecida em uma Criptografia também, embora não seja um requisito.
-Caso um Texto seja criptografado sem uma key, a primeira palavra do texto funciona como key para Descriptografia, caso contrário, use o mesma key fornecida durante Criptografar para descriptografar o texto).
+Caso um Texto seja criptografado sem uma key, uma key será gerada para Descriptografia, caso contrário, use o mesma key fornecida durante Criptografar para descriptografar o texto).

- AutokeyCipher require a querry with text(the text string to be Encrypted or Decrypted, anything besides letters will be removed), type(if the operation is a Encrypt or a Decrypt) and key(in case the operations been requested is a Decrypt a Key is required, which must be a word, A key can be provided in a Encrypt as well while is not a requirement. in case a Text is encrypted without a Key, the first word of the text works as key for it's Decrypt otherwise use the same key provided during Encrypt to decrypt the text) parameters
+ AutokeyCipher require a querry with text(the text string to be Encrypted or Decrypted, anything besides letters will be removed), type(if the operation is a Encrypt or a Decrypt) and key(in case the operations been requested is a Decrypt a Key is required, which must be a word, A key can be provided in a Encrypt as well while is not a requirement. in case a Text is encrypted without a Key, A key will be generated for it's Decrypt otherwise use the same key provided during Encrypt to decrypt the text) parameters

 # PolybiusSquare